sayem118/CyclePlanner/README.md

 - open up the directory on android studio
 - This step may not be necessary but go to File -> project structure -> project -> project SDK and select API 32
 - go to the device manager and create a new device, the emulator used in development was the pixel 4 using android API 32 and on advanced settings was set to have an internal storage of at least 5GB
+- on the emulator you will also have to set your location onto the map just set it to somewhere in london
 - on the top of android studio open up the device you've just set up this will allow it to run the code
 - after setting up the enviroment run 'flutter pub get' in order to retreive all the packages used
 - to run tests there are 3 separate test folders the commands are as follows: